godexsoft/bF/README.md

 ## running

-    $ ./bF -?
+    $ ./bF -h

 ## examples

 There is an examples folder with a bunch of programs to play with.
-You can either specify the file as first argument
+You can either specify the file as first argument or as *--input* option:

     $ ./bF ../examples/hello.bf
+    $ ./bF --input ../examples/hello3.bf -i 10

-or read input from stdin if you pass "-" instead
+or read input from stdin if no filename is specified

-    $ ./bF - < ../examples/hello.bf
+    $ ./bF < ../examples/hello.bf
-    $ echo ",[.,]!Hello" | ./bF -
+    $ echo ',[.,]!Hello' | ./bF